 Paradox II did her initial cruising on the US west coast and was purchased by sailors ready to convert to power.
-She is a twin-engine edition that came through the Panama Canal, then cruised across the Caribbean to Florida.
-There she was sold in Jacksonville, FL to another sailing couple.
+She is a twin-engine edition that traveled through the Panama Canal, then cruised across the Caribbean to Florida.
+She was sold in Jacksonville, FL to another sailing couple.
 They took a great boat and made it even better.
 Airconditioning, watermaker, plus a new dinghy and crane were fitted.
-They cruised the eastern seaboard for two years and after spending time and money returned to sail.
+They cruised the eastern seaboard for two years and after enjoying their turn, sold her and returned to sail.

-This Seahorse 52 is truly in tip top condition.
-The care and attention to details is everywhere.
+This Seahorse 52 is truly in ready to go condition.
 These are the type of owners you would like to buy a boat from.

 Paradox II’s profile is pleasing with her sailboat – through the water friendly – hull topped with a raised pilothouse trawler deck.
 Below her flybridge, she has a raised pilothouse with reverse raked windshield.
 To the unfamiliar it is hard to tell from a distance if you are looking at a Selene, Kadey-Krogen or a Nordhavn, the Seahorse 52 is in that same ocean crossing breed.

 The craftsmanship and quality lavished by the Seahorse ship yard creates a great first impression that lasts.
 The teak joinery is hand crafted and the stainless work is hand polished.
 The hull is painted and on deck there is canvas, dinghy and the usual trawler accoutrements.
-The on deck layout is easy to move about and the interior space logically connects from room to room.
-This is a power yacht you really need to step aboard to appreciate.
+The on-deck layout is easy to move about and the interior space logically connects from room to room.
+This is a versatile trawler you really need to step aboard to appreciate.

 For 52-feet, you will have a difficult time finding a better overall trawler value.